despondency/notifications-service/README.md

 #### Flow of messages

-1. Let's say that the Client is a Web/Mobile which has an inbuilt retry mechanism for posting to **/notifications** (Client generates UUID, so we can dedupe on it)
+1. Let's say that the Client is a Web/Mobile which has an inbuilt **retry mechanism** for posting to **/notifications** (Client generates UUID, so we can dedupe on it)
-2. We immediately after getting a notification we push it to **"received-notifications"** topic in Kafka
+2. We immediately after getting a notification we persist it and we push outstanding notification to **outstanding-notifications** topic in Kafka
-3. We read from **"received-notifications"** and we persist the notification to **CockroachDB**, if such UUID already exists, we NoOp
-4. We push event to **"outstanding-notifications"** topic which signifies the final part of our process
 5. We read from **"outstanding-notifications"** topic, we acquire **FOR UPDATE** lock on the DB row, we push the event to the particular provider and change status to **PROCESSED** of the notification, we commit the msg.

 #### Performance